 The SBTi’s current approach to company classification follows a binary model: small and medium-sized enterprises (SMEs) versus non-SMEs.
 While straightforward, this overly simple distinction overlooks the spectrum of company sizes and location.

 Grouping small and medium-sized enterprises together fails to reflect their different capacities, as not all SMEs are equally constrained.
 Medium-sized firms often have greater resources and operational complexity than small businesses.
-Similarly, a medium-sized manufacturer in a lower-income country may face significantly more barriers than an equally sized company in a high-income country with better access to finance, technology, and regulation.
+Similarly, a medium-sized manufacturer in a lower- or lower-middle-income country such as Cambodia may face significantly more barriers than an equally sized company in a high-income country like Singapore with better access to finance, technology, and regulation.

 To address this imbalance, the SBTi considers introducing more nuanced expectations based on company scale and geographical context.
 Its draft revision of the Corporate Net Zero Standard proposes a more structured classification system, with companies either falling under Category A or Category B:

-- Category A encompasses large or medium-sized companies in higher-income countries which are expected to lead the charge on decarbonisation.2
+- Category A encompasses large companies or medium-sized companies in high-income countries which are expected to lead the charge on decarbonisation.2

-- Category B includes medium-sized companies in lower-income countries or small companies in any location which will be expected to follow less stringent reporting and target requirements.
+- Category B includes medium-sized companies in upper-middle to low-income countries.
+It also covers small companies across all geographies.
+These companies will be expected to follow less stringent reporting requirements.

 If implemented, there would be clear thresholds for large, medium, and small companies, dictating whether companies fall under Category A or Category B.

-Large companies that meet one of the thresholds will fall into Category A, while small companies will automatically come under Category B. Medium-sized companies that meet two or more thresholds will fall into either category, depending on the location of their headquarters.
+Companies are classified as ‘large’ if they meet either net turnover and employee thresholds.
+Regardless of locations, all large companies fall into Category A. Medium-sized companies that meet two or more thresholds will fall into either category, depending on the location of their headquarters.

 Under these thresholds, Category A companies may appear small in number, but they account for a large share of economic activity.
-In Southeast Asia, 500 of the largest firms generated approximately $1.82 trillion in revenue in 2024, contributing 45% of Southeast Asia’s total GDP.
-Of these, companies alone, 382 come from one of the five countries that are deemed as upper or upper-middle income countries in the region.
+In Southeast Asia, where five of the 11 countries are deemed as high or upper-middle income countries, 500 of the largest firms generated approximately $1.82 trillion in revenue in 2024, contributing 45% of Southeast Asia’s total GDP.
 They are mainly in the industrial, energy and consumer product sectors which are heavy contributors to global emissions.

 What would this mean in practice?